 Each lesson in Nearby Nature includes a background essay, learning activities, a puppet show, and links to learning standards.
 And now we’re including “Nearby Nature from Home” outlines in each unit’s materials so teachers can include these outdoor explorations in their remote learning plans and as place-based extensions to their science curriculum.

 These lessons are used by hundreds of volunteers and teachers each month as part of the Four Winds Nature Program.

-In addition to the background essays, learning activities and puppet shows, Four Winds has also created teacher resource pages, teaching outlines, fun color paper puppets, search cards, journal prompts, children’s bibliographies, and other teaching materials.
+In addition to the background essays, learning activities and puppet shows, Four Winds has also created teacher resource pages, teaching outlines, Nearby Nature from Home/School extended explorations outlines, journal prompts, fun color paper puppets, search cards, children’s bibliographies, and other teaching materials.
 Schools participating in the Nature Program can access these posted materials with their concept’s password.
 These materials are also available by annual subscription.
 Contact Four Winds for more information.

 Four Winds Nature Institute